DaveY61/flask-mod-template/README.md

 4. When a user logs in, they will only see and have access to the modules associated with their role.

 5. The `@module_access_required` decorator in each module's route ensures that only users with the appropriate role can access the module.

+## User Management

+1. In the Admin Setup, go to the "User Setup" page.

+2. Here you can:
+   - View all registered users
+   - Assign or change user roles
+   - Delete users
+   - Add new users directly (they will receive an activation email)
+   - Configure user access options:
+     - Disable self-registration: Prevents new users from registering themselves
+     - Require login for site access: Makes the entire site (except login and registration pages) accessible only to logged-in users

+3. To add a new user:
+   - Fill in the username and email in the "Add New User" section
+   - Select a role (optional)
+   - Click "Add User"
+   - The new user will receive an activation email to set their password

+4. User access options take effect immediately after saving.

 ## License